RAXIC7/sz-blackmarket/README.md

 ## Installation

-Drag and drop sz-blackmarket into your resources folder and ensure it in your sfg - Done
+Drag and drop sz-blackmarket into your resources folder and ensure it in your cfg - Done

 Check shared/config.lua to add your own items and set your own prices.
 Also set as many doors as you want.